Mathics3/mathics-development-guide/docs/extending.rst

 Extending Mathics
 =================

-While Mathics has a lot to offer, it iis always in need of extension, and there are two broad ways to do so: using additional Mathics code, or additional Python code.
+While Mathics has a lot to offer, it is always in need of extension, and there are two broad ways to do so: using additional Mathics code, or additional Python code.

 These are described in the sections below